 Before we get started, hi, I’m Hilary — I’m the curly head here at Pulling Curls, and I’m also the creator of Family Routines, where I help you come up with doable systems for your house, so it runs itself.
 On of those chapters is pretty specific on cell phones — so check it out!

 Before we get started I want to be really clear that there is NO answer for every family.
-Here are just my thoughts, and what’s worked for my family.
-I actually talked to my son about it quite a bit in this podcast episode.
+I actually just did a podcast on this exact topic:

 First off, I think it’s important to really think about how you are approaching cell phones.